parabix/parabix-devel-mirror/README-pinyingrep.md

 #### 12. Regular expression feature -- `?`
 * Input: “xia?ng” Equivalent to "xing|xiang".
 * "?" will automatically find the previous letter and skip the numbers.
-* if the letter before `?` is a toned unicode character, the tone will not be changed even if this letter does not exist in some case.
+* if the letter before `?` is a toned unicode character, the tone will not be changed even if this letter does not exist in some cases.
 ```
     Test 1: ater `.`
     Input: xi.?ng